sampsyo/hass-smartthinq/README.md

        $ python3 example.py -c US -l en-US

    For the `-c` and `-l` parameters, use your country and language code: SmartThinQ accounts are associated with a specific locale, so be sure to use the country you originally created your account with.
    The script will ask you to open a browser, log in, and then paste the URL you're redirected to.
 It will then write a JSON file called `wideq_state.json`.

-   Look inside this file for a key called `"refresh_token"` and copy the value.
+Place the file in a directory accessible to Home Assistant.

 3. Add a stanza to your Home Assistant `configuration.yaml` like this:

        smartthinq:
-           token: [YOUR_TOKEN_HERE]
-           region: US
-           language: en-US

-   Use your refresh token and country & language codes.
-If region and language are not provided, then 'US' and 'en-US' are default.
-   Start up Home Assistant and hope for the best.
+           wideq_state: /config/wideq_state.json

+Where `/config/wideq_state.json` is the path to the JSON file you copied.

 Dishwasher Visualization Example
 --------------------------------